Invariant systems and character sheaves for graded Lie algebras: Invariant systems and the nearby cycle construction

-Let $V$ be a polar representation of a reductive group $G$ \cite{DK}.
-Recall that we call elements $v\in V$ semisimple if the orbit $G\cdot v$ is closed.
-We call elements $v\in V$ regular if the dimension of the stabilizer $G_v$ is minimal among the dimensions of stabilizers.
-We call an element regular semisimple if dimension of $G_v$ is minimal among the dimensions of stabilizers of semisimple elements.
+Let $V$ be a polar representation of a complex reductive algebraic group $G$ as introduced in \cite{DK}.
+Let $G_v$ denote the stabiliser subgroup in $G$ for $v\in V$.
+We say that $v\in V$ is semisimple if the orbit $G\cdot v$ is closed.
+We call $v\in V$ {\em regular} if $\on{dim}G_v\leq\on{dim}G_w$ for all $w\in V$.
+We call a semisimple element $v\in V$ {\em regular semisimple} if $\on{dim}G_v\leq\on{dim}G_w$ for all {\em semisimple} $w\in V$.
 Note that a regular semisimple element is not necessarily regular, but is only regular among semisimple elements.
-Let $\Cartan \subset V$ be a Cartan subspace, and let $W = N_G (\Cartan) / Z_G (\Cartan)$ be the associated Weyl group; it is a complex reflection group acting on $\Cartan$.